All Episodes Plain Text

 Okay, yeah, look, I don't have any easy, facile answers to this problem.

-I know that our healthcare system as it stands today is an incredibly dysfunctional beast.
+I know that our health care system, as it stands today, is an incredibly dysfunctional beast.

-That clip you played earlier of Donald Trump, I do side with him because I think that the fact that he was standoffish and didn't try to attempt to give easy answers
+That clip you played earlier of Donald Trump, I do side with him because I think that the fact that he was standoffish and didn't try to attempt to give easy answers is appropriate because this is an intractable problem.

 No, no, you're watching on a delay.